lhndo/BackTap-Probe/README.md

    5. Verify the **left side (deviation_min_x)** and **right ride (deviation_min_x)** extremes, against the center of the print.
    6. If the nozzle was too far away from the bed compared to the center, decrease the deviation for that side in increments of -0.01
    7. If the nozzle was too close, scraping the layer compared to the center of the print, increase the deviation offset for that side in increments of +0.01
-   8. **Re-generate the bed mesh** and repeat the process until the print is consistent all across the X axis
+   8. **Restart Klipper after updating the configuration, re-generate the bed mesh** and repeat the process until the print is consistent all across the X axis
 <br><br><br>
 <img src="Images/caliprint.jpg" width="580" />
 <br><br><br>